 Broadly defined as the desire to take one’s own life or suffering from pervasive thoughts about suicide, suicidal ideation can range from a short-lived thought to a well laid out plan.
 However, it does not include the final act of killing oneself and, more often than not, those who experience suicidal thoughts do not act on them.
 Cross Creek Hospital offers exemplary mental health care for those who are facing the distressing symptoms of suicidal ideation, including various therapeutic interventions that are designed to alleviate symptoms and provide sufferers with skills for coping with any co-occurring disorder that may be present.
 Failing to seek treatment for suicidal ideations can disrupt multiple areas of a person’s life.
-By seeking and receiving care at Cross Creek Hospital, individuals with suicidal ideations can find relief from any disruption and stress caused by their condition and go on to lead healthy and productive lives.
+By seeking and receiving care at Cross Creek Hospital, a hospital for suicidal ideations treatment in Austin, individuals with suicidal thoughts can find relief from any disruption and stress caused by their condition and go on to lead healthy and productive lives.

 Helping a Loved One or Family Member Get Treatment